zeightOFFICIAL/portrait-manager/README.md

 ##### Changelog
 * 1.5 (current)
+    * Added Pillars of Eternity, Pillars of Eternity: Deadfire, Tyranny, Wasteland 3 full support
+    * Major graphics overhaul.
+Completely changed visual representation of the application
-    * --
+    * Major code refactoring
-    * --
+    * ---
-    * --
+    * ---
 * 1.3.5.0
-    * Added Warhammer 40000: Rogue Trader full support, except for CustomNPC, which for the current time being have not been developed yet
+    * Added Warhammer 40000: Rogue Trader full support.
+It does not support CustomNPC
     * Re-verified all translations and typings.
-No linguist is involved, so minor mistakes can be found still.
-I consider nothing crucial, but expect no flawlessness in the matter.
-If one would like to participate, write on my email.
-From my point of view, such correctness is acceptable
+No linguist is involved, so minor mistakes can be found.
+I consider nothing crucial, but expect no flawlessness in the matter
     * Minor refactoring, nothing of interest for users.
 Plus tiny optimization tweaks
     * Minor graphical changes, now all languages support Bebas Neue font, some margins, paddings adjusted, fixed buttons' and labels' text from being hidden from sight
     * Added keyboard events and legends for them.
-Now users are able to navigate the tool using keyboard, including dialogs/modal forms and main form, except settings page, however
+Now users are able to navigate the tool using keyboard, including dialogs/modal forms and main form, except settings page
     * Settings page back button, now restarts application
     * Transferred from .NET Framework 4.7.2 to .NET Framework 4.8.
-Nothing changed for users.
-4.8 is an LTS as well and considering Microsoft information will be supported for at least 10 years
-    * Yes, its size now is 2x bigger.
-But if you can install ~40gb game, I believe you can share 7.5 Mb, instead of 3.2 Mb)
+Nothing changed for users
+    * Increased program size.
+It is 2 times bigger now. ~7.5 Mb
 * 1.2.0.0
     * Added asynchronous loading of Browse Gallery and Extract Folder.
-Loading of images on these pages is faster and I/O-free, you can select any image as quickly as it appears on the page.
-Allowing more smooth and convenient experience
+Loading of images on these pages is faster and I/O-free, allowing more smooth and convenient experience
     * Added Custom NPC Portraits support.
 Added support for portraits created by edvin76's mod.
 Portraits of both the army and NPCs can be altered using this application
     * Major code refactoring
     * Optimization changes
     * The concept of localization has been changed.
-Now you can change the localization using the buttons on the main page, no need to download any locale files, it is built into the program.
-Initial localization still depends on the system language.
-Current available localizations: en-US, ru-RU, de-DE (the latter one is translated by AI, so it is flawed)
+Now you can change the localization using the buttons on the main page.
+Initial localization depends on the system language
+    * Currently available localizations: en-US, ru-RU, de-DE, the latter one is translated by AI, so it is flawed
-    * Changes in the settings page.
+    * Changes in the settings page
-    * Added fault tolerance for Extract Folder, so partially incorrect portraits are still processed by a program.
-Yet, it cannot be promised that it will work in the game.
+    * Added fault tolerance for Extract Folder, so partially incorrect portraits are still processed by a program
 * 1.1.0.0b
     * Minor graphical changes
     * Optimization changes